-As a national adoption agency, American Adoptions is licensed to provide an adoption home study for an adoptive family in the state of Arkansas.
-This way, families who work with us will be able to seamlessly work with one team to complete all steps of an adoption.
-We can help you start to ready the items on your adoption home study checklist as soon as you start working with us!
+As a national adoption agency, American Adoptions is licensed to provide adoption home studies for adoptive families in the state of Arkansas.
+This way, families who work with us to find an adoption opportunity can seamlessly complete this step with our agency team.

-Financial Information.
-To prove that you are financially capable of adding a member to your family, be prepared to provide payment stubs, income statements and/or tax returns.
+Financial Information: To prove that you are financially capable of adding a member to your family, be prepared to provide payment stubs, income statements and/or tax returns.
 You don’t have to be wealthy, but you will need to be able to provide your child with everything he or she needs.

 An adoption home study may seem stressful, but it can actually be broken down into a few simple steps:

-Contact a home study provider and request a home study application.
+Step 1: Contact a home study provider and request a home study application.

-Complete your background checks.
+Step 2: Complete your background checks.

-Meet the adoption home study social worker who will work with you to complete the process.
+Step 3: Meet the adoption home study social worker who will work with you to complete the process.

-Gather and turn in all necessary home study documents.
+Step 4: Gather and turn in all necessary home study documents.

-Receive the social worker into your home for your in-home visit and inspection.
+Step 5: Receive the social worker into your home for your in-home visit and inspection.

-Receive a review of the home study and proofread to make sure all information is correct.
+Step 6: Receive a review of the home study and proofread to make sure all information is correct.

 And that’s it!
 Just seven simple steps and you’re ready to continue on in your journey to adoption.
-Keep in mind that any significant life changes will require an update to your home study, and you will receive post-placement visits from your home study social worker after adoption.
+Keep in mind that any significant life changes will require an update to your Arkansas adoption home study, and you will receive post-placement visits from your home study social worker after adoption.